-- 1. Newhires
+- 1. New hires.

-- 2. Terminations
+- 2. Terminations.

-- 3. Changes in salaries and pay rates
+- 3. Changes in salaries and pay rates.

-- 4. Voluntary payroll deductions
+- 4. Voluntary payroll deductions.

-- 5. Changes in income tax withholding status
+- 5. Changes in income tax withholding status.

-- 6. Court-ordered payroll deductions
+- 6. Court-ordered payroll deductions.

-New hires, terminations, and changes in salaries or pay rates shall be authorized in writing by the appropriate Executive Officer and forwarded to the County.
+New hires, terminations, and changes in salaries or pay rates shall be authorized in writing by the Executive Officer and forwarded to the County.
+Salary changes for the Executive Officer are approved by the Commission and authorized in writing by the OC LAFCO Chair.

-Voluntary payroll deductions and changes in income tax withholding status shall be authorized in writing by the individual employee.
+Voluntary payroll deductions and changes in income tax withholdings status shall be authorized in writing by the individual employee.